Libensemble/libensemble/docs/platforms/platforms_index.rst

             cat $COBALT_NODEFILE > node_list

-Resource detection can be disabled by initializing the Executor with the argument ``auto_resources=False``, and users' can simply supply run configuration on the Executor submit line.
+Resource detection can be disabled by setting the libE_specs option ``libE_specs['disable_resource_manager'] = True``, and users' can simply supply run configuration on the Executor submit line.
 This will usually work sufficiently on systems that have application level scheduling (e.g: ``aprun``, ``jsrun``) as these will slot each run into available nodes where possible. ``jsrun`` can also queue runs.
-However, on other cluster and multi-node systems, if auto-resources is disabled, then runs without a hostlist or machinefile supplied may be undesirably scheduled to the same nodes.
+However, on other cluster and multi-node systems, if built-in resource manager is disabled, then runs without a hostlist or machinefile supplied may be undesirably scheduled to the same nodes.

 Zero-resource workers